connorramsden/gpr-300/README.md

 This project provided students with a better understanding of the optimizations that go into creating a graphics framework.
 The goal of the project was to provide additional optimizations to the existing shader creation and implementation pipeline within Animal3D.

+A side goal of the project is to help define similarities between Animal and other engines, spotting isomorphic systems between Animal and Unity

 ## Team Members

 * [Connor Ramsden](https://github.com/connorramsden)